selsamman/express-classify/README.md

 ```
 expressServer.createRequest("hello", BrowserRequest);
 ```
-Note that you don't actually get an instance of the request.
-Instead an instance is created for each browser session as you need to invoke the request.
+Note that on the server you don't actually directly create an instance of the request.
+Instead, an instance is created for each browser session as you need to invoke the request.
 ### Sending to all Browsers
 To do this you enumerate all sessions and get a request for each:
 ```
-this.expressServer.enumerateSessions( (_, getRequest) => {
+expressServer.enumerateSessions( (_, getRequest) => {
-    const browserRequest = getRequest() as BrowserRequest;
+    const browserRequest = getRequest(BrowserRequest) as BrowserRequest;
     browserRequest.sendMessage('hello out there from the server');
 });
 ```
 Sometimes, however you might need access to session data.
 In that case you can also access any server implementation such as the UserRequestImplementation we created earlier
 ```
-this.expressServer.enumerateSessions( (getImplementation, getRequest) => {
+expressServer.enumerateSessions( (getImplementation, getRequest) => {
-    const browserRequest = getRequest() as BrowserRequest;
+    const browserRequest = getRequest(BrowserRequest) as BrowserRequest;
-    const userRequestImplementation = getResponse() as UserRequestImplementation
+    const userRequestImplementation = getResponse(UserRequestImplementation) as UserRequestImplementation
     const name = userRequestImplementation.firstName;
     browserRequest.sendMessage(`Hi ${name} how are you?');
 });